 Baby Ball Pythons

-The typical time frame for feeding a baby is every 5-7 days.
+The typical feeding schedule for a baby is every 5-7 days.

 Don’t be surprised if they learn towards the 7-day mark early on in their development.